andrewchet/Healthhacks/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built with Expo and React Native
-- AI powered by OpenAI, Anthropic, and Grok
-- Icons by Expo Vector Icons
-- UI styling with NativeWind

----

 **Note**: This app is for educational purposes.
 Always consult healthcare professionals for medical decisions.